Scooter Fitness | An Overview for Your Kick-Scooter Workout

 - The strength of the scooter – look out for the Maximum Load rating of the scooter, this signifies how long your scooter will last and how well built it is.

-Our favourite scooter for fitness is the SWIFTY ZERO adult scooter.
-It ticks all the boxes as it is light and nimble, only weighing 8.2KG making it is our lightest and fastest scooter.
-The low weight aluminium frame makes it easy to transfer energy into speed, but does not compromise on strength, the SwiftyZERO holds a Max Load rating of 150kg.
+The lightweight aluminium frame of all the swifty adult kick scooters makes it easy to transfer energy into speed, but does not compromise on strength, they all holds a Max Load rating of 150kg.
 The 16-inch pneumatic tyres and long enough wheelbase allows you to glide across mixed terrain and in any weather, comfort and style.